Mr-Tree-S/Certification/PaloAlto/PSE-Cortex.md

 - a.
 The Cortex XSOAR server at the first site must be able to initiate a connection to the Cortex XSOAR engine at the second site
 - b.
 All connectivity is initiated from the Cortex XSOAR server on the first site via a managed cloud proxy
 - c.
 Dedicated site-to-site virtual private network (VPN) is required for the Cortex XSOAR server at the first site to initiate a connection to the Cortex XSOAR engine at the second site
 - d.
 The Cortex XSOAR engine at the first site must be able to initiate a connection to the Cortex XSOAR server at the second site

- Q10.
+### 10

 A customer agrees to do a 30-day proof of concept (POC) and wants to integrate with a product with which Cortex XSOAR is not currently integrated.

 What is the appropriate response to the customer?

 - a.
 Extend the POC window to allow the solution architects to build it
 - b.
 Explain that custom integrations are not included in the POC
 - c.
 Explain that it can be built by Professional Services, but it will take an additional 30 days
 - d.
 Agree to build the integration as part of the POC

+**```Correct Answer: B```**

 ### 11